 This stretch of coastline on the northwest coast of Maui is known for a number of things.
 One of the most interesting is the chance to see humpback whales offshore but the best chance is during the winter.
 Kahana is a lovely setting close to Napili Bay that is almost at the northern tip of this part of Maui.

 Lanai and Molokai Islands are in the distance as you look out to sea.
-The coral reef is worth exploring if you enjoy snorkelling.
+The coral reef is worth exploring if you enjoy snorkeling.
 The further out you swim, the clearer the water.
 You should keep your eyes open for marine species like Wrasse, Moorish Idol, and even turtles.

 Some visitors are happy to lie back on the white sand and take in the sun.
 This is a popular place for families with kids because of the calm waters in the sheltered bay so ideal for novice snorkellers.
-However, in the winter, the winds get stronger so snorkelling is out; try boarding instead.
+However, in the winter, the winds get stronger so snorkeling is out; try boarding instead.

 Accommodation is plentiful on this stretch of coastline.
 There are beachfront villas with 2 or 3 bedrooms as an alternative to booking into one of the hotels.